goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 ![Image of BERT](/assets/blog_assets/evolution_of_llms/40.webp)

 We can use bert to generate embeddings too!!
 Much like the way we did with ELMo.
 How? well I leave that upto you to explore.

+**Why BERT was Revolutionary**

+Before BERT, each NLP task needed its own specialized architecture.
+Question answering systems, sentiment classifiers, and named entity recognizers all looked completely different.
+BERT changed this by providing a universal representation that could be fine-tuned for any task with just a small additional layer.

+And that concludes BERT too, now we have talked about the two big architectures of LLMs, moving forward we will mostly be talking about the innovations done in the architecture and the solutions found to increase the scale at which to train them.

 ## WORK IN PROGRESS NOTICE